As an information provider, cable is a natural fit with education.

 Cable companies also are doing their part by making low-cost internet available to low-income families with children who qualify for the National School Lunch program (see “Digital Divide” talking points).
-More than 2 million families in the U.S. have been connected through broadband adoption programs, as of 2019.
+More than 10 million consumers have been connected to the internet through low-cost broadband programs.
 Cable companies also have provided hardware, digital literacy training and technology centers.
 The cable industry nationally has invested more than $650 million in digital literacy training and awareness since 2011.

 As a whole, in response to the COVID-19 pandemic, the cable industry in September 2020 launched the “K-12 Bridge to Broadband” initiative to help increase home connectivity solutions for students, as many schools adapted to remote and hybrid learning classrooms amid the pandemic.
 The initiative was launched by NCTA – the Internet & Television Association in partnership with EducationSuperHighway, a national non-profit that works to close the classroom connectivity gap.
 TCA member companies participating in the initiative include Charter Spectrum, Comcast, Sparklight, Suddenlink (Altice USA) and Vyve Broadband.

 - Charter Spectrum in September 2020 announced it doubled its original 2020 commitment to digital education, awarding a total of $1 million in grants to organizations providing broadband education, technology and training.
 With the 2020 grants, Charter has surpassed its multiyear commitment to award $6 million in cash and in-kind donations to support broadband education across the company’s 41-state service area, including Texas.
 From its launch in 2017 through July 2020, Spectrum Digital Education has benefitted 41,706 individuals in 17 states and Washington, D.C.